Yunnan Travel: The Rice Terraces of Yuanyang

 The rice terraces of Yuanyang were hacked out of the Ailao mountain range by local peasants over hundreds of years.
 In the area you will meet people of the Hani, Yi and Miao ethnic groups.

 The best time for a visit to the Yuanyang rice terraces is during the harvest period in September/October or during the winter months (middle of November till end of February), when the rice terraces are full of water and reflect the light of the rising sun in all possible colors.

 Especially for photographers the winter months are the most interesting time for a trip to Yuanyang.
 Very impressive is a visit to Yuanyang in the early morning when the light of the rising sun is mirrored on the surface of the water-filled rice terraces in all imaginable colors.

 In June 2013 the rice terraces of Yuanyang were placed on UNESCO’s list of world cultural heritage sites.

 From the rice terraces of Yuanyang travel to the Stone Forest of Lunan

 On the journey from the rice terraces of Yuanyang back to Kunming you make a stop at the famous Stone Forest of Lunan.
 The remarkable Stone Forest of Lunan is one of the most popular sightseeing spots of Yunnan province and should definitely be a part of a tour in Yunnan.

 The Stone Forest of Lunan was formed over 250 million years ago.
 Over the time rain and erosion shaped the distinctive rock needles visible today, some of which up to 40 meters high.

 Price of admission to the stone forest is RMB 130.
-Since the parking area is about 2 km away from the entrance to the stone forest of Lunan, it is best to take, at a cost of RMB 25, one of the regularly running electric buses at a cost of an additional 25 RMB.
+Since the parking area is about 2 km away from the entrance to the stone forest of Lunan, it is best to take one of the regularly running electric buses at a cost of an additional 25 RMB.

 Day 1: JOURNEY TO THE RICE TERRACES OF YUANYANG: KUNMING - JIANSHUI